Skip to main content

 The results of the survey identified Section 3840, Related Party Transactions in Part II of the Handbook as a high priority.
 A number of stakeholders identified accounting for related party combinations as an area of concern.

-The AcSB is, therefore, engaging in a research project to better understand the different types of related party combinations undertaken by private enterprises and not-for-profit organizations.
+The AcSB therefore, engaged in a research project to better understand the different types of related party combinations undertaken by private enterprises and not-for-profit organizations.

-Through consultations, the AcSB heard that the guidance in paragraph 44 of Section 3840 is unclear and often causes challenges in practice.
+Through consultations, the AcSB heard that the guidance in paragraph 44 of Section 3840 was unclear and often caused challenges in practice.

 Stakeholders also questioned whether financial instruments acquired or assumed in a transaction when a business is transferred between two enterprises under common control should be measured using the principles in paragraph 3840.44 or Section 3856.

-The AcSB proposes to amend Section 3840 to address accounting for:
+The AcSB decided to amend Section 3840 to address accounting for:

 a) a combination between enterprises or businesses under common control; and